 If you are applying from outside the UK we will arrange an interview for you via Skype©.
 You are strongly advised to submit your application at least nine months before your programme begins.
 Our British BA degree is at least equivalent to a US MDiv programme in terms of breadth of study and academic level.

-All non-UK / non-EEA applicants must have a tier 4 visa in order to study in the UK.
+All non-UK applicants must have a Student Route visa in order to study in the UK.

 To study in the UK at degree level or above, you will need to take the International English Language Testing System (IELTS), now the Secure English Language Test (SELT), with a minimum score of 6.5 in all four elements, which is equivalent to the Common European Framework of Reference for Languages (CEFR) level B2.
 For Postgraduate taught and research degrees the minimum score is normally 7.0.
 You can take the IELTS/SELT at any UKVI approved centre or provider.